-Excitement hits the streets for Leongatha Daffodil Festival
+Leongatha Daffodil Festival attracts thousands

 THE centre of Leongatha was bursting with a crowd of several thousands for the annual Street Festival as part of the Daffodil Festival on Saturday.